Lee Jae Myung: North Korea

 On 11 June 2025, Lee banned anti-North Korean activists from sending leaflets into the North by balloon.
 He also ordered the military to halt loudspeaker propaganda broadcasts across the border with North Korea, South Korea even switched off shortwave radio broadcasts that had carried similar propaganda for over half a century in an attempt to improve relations.
 North Korea responded by halting their own propaganda loudspeakers towards the South just a few hours later.
 Lee expressed gratitude for the North's reciprocation, remarking that the speed of their response had exceeded his expectations, and also expressed hope for an improvement in relations.

 However, these efforts by Lee were “not the work worthy of appreciation,” said Kim Yo Jong, who spoke for her brother, Kim Jong Un, in a statement.
-She went on to say that no matter what policy was adopted in Seoul or proposal was sent that they had zero interest in discussion with South Korea.
+She went on to say that regardless of what policy was adopted in Seoul or proposal was sent that they had zero interest in discussion with South Korea.
 These were the first official remarks on the new administration by the North Korean government.
 South Korea sought to downplay the significance of the statement by Kim Yo Jong, saying that the government would continue its efforts to promote reconciliation and cooperation.
 A South Korean government spokesman, Koo Byoung-sam, said that the remarks from the North “showed how high the wall of distrust has become in South-North Korean relations.”
+In other to improve relations, Lee also halted five radio channel and one TV channel broadcasts by the National Intelligence Service to North Korea.

+On 1 March 2026, Lee gave a statement to mark the National Liberation Day, where he called on for cooperation between the two Koreas, and said that South Korea "respects North Korea’s system" and would not pursue "unification by absorption".
+He also said South Korea would work to replace the Armistice Agreement with a "permanent peace regime".
+On 25 March 2026, Unification Minister Chung Dong-young referred to the North Korea–South Korea relations as hanjo gwangye (한조관계; Hanguk-Chosŏn relations) instead of the traditional term "North-South relations".
+He also referred to North Korea by its official name, the Democratic People's Republic of Korea, the first time a senior South Korean government official had used North Korea's official state name, parallelling North Korea's own move towards calling South Korea in its official state name as per the two hostile states theory.